Who Are You (song): Live performances

 This song was first performed live at the Gaumont State Cinema in Kilburn on 15 December 1977, albeit without synthesizers and only a portion of the lyrics.
-This can be seen in the DVD At Kilburn 1977 + Live at the Coliseum.
-Despite that being the first performance, this song had its roots in jams in the band's 1976 concerts, most notably at Maple Leaf Gardens in Toronto on 21 October 1976, drummer Keith Moon's last North American appearance with The Who, where the band played a very early version of the song with Townshend on vocals.
+This can be seen in the film The Who at Kilburn: 1977 (2008).
+Despite that being the first performance, this song had its roots in jams in the band's 1976 concerts, most notably at Maple Leaf Gardens in Toronto on 21 October 1976, drummer Keith Moon's last North American appearance with the Who, where the band played a very early version of the song with Townshend on vocals.

 The first live performance with synthesizers (using a backing tape of the same synthesizer track found on the studio version of the song) was at the Rainbow Theatre in London on 2 May 1979, which was also Kenney Jones's first live show with the band.
 Since that time it has remained a staple of their live shows.
-The Who opened their segment of The Concert for New York City on 20 October 2001 with the song and performed a medley featuring the song in Super Bowl XLIV.
+The Who opened their segment of The Concert for New York City on 20 October 2001 with the song and performed a medley featuring the song during their halftime performance at Super Bowl XLIV in 2010.
 They also used the song to begin their set at 12-12-12: The Concert for Sandy Relief on 12 December 2012.
 In later performances, Roger Daltrey also plays acoustic rhythm guitar.